storm-enroute/mecha/README.md

 ### Mecha -- SBT plugin that automates development workflow.

+Ask yourself:

-Did you ever notice yourself working on 10 different projects that depend on each other?
+- Did you ever notice yourself working on 10 different projects that depend on each other?

-Is publishing a snapshots artifact from one project to compile another project killing your productivity?
+- Is publishing a snapshots artifact from one project to compile another project killing your productivity?

-Did you ever want to simultaneously work on different Git code repositories as if they were one big project, but commit changes to them separately?
+- Did you ever want to simultaneously work on different Git code repositories as if they were one big project, but commit changes to them separately?

-Is automated nightly documentation publishing something you crave for?
+- Is automated nightly documentation publishing something you crave for?

 If so, you're at the right place.
 Mecha is an SBT plugin that aggregates all the SBT projects that you specify into one